S-Reis/Getting_and_Cleaning_Data-CourseProject/README.md.txt

 The complete list of variables of each feature vector is available in 'features.txt'"

 ##Working Directory

-The script assumes the working directory is the UCI HAR Dataset directory with the script in a seperate sub folder from the train and test subfolders.
+The script assumes the working directory is the UCI HAR Dataset directory with the script in a separate sub folder from the train and test subfolders.

 Example
 UCI HAR Dataset Directory (Working Directory)